2017–18 NFL playoffs: AFC: Tennessee Titans 22, Kansas City Chiefs 21

 Alex Smith finished as the leading passer with 264 yards and two touchdowns, but only 110 yards after the first quarter.
-Mariota threw for 205 yards, two touchdowns and an interception in his first playoff start; his self-caught touchdown pass made him the first player since at least 1950 to throw and catch a touchdown pass in the same playoff game.
+Mariota threw for 205 yards, two touchdowns and an interception in his first playoff start; his touchdown pass to himself made him the first player since at least 1950 to throw and catch a touchdown pass in the same playoff game.
 Henry gained 156 yards on 23 carries and 191 total yards from scrimmage, while Hunt, the league's leading rusher during the regular season, gained just 42 yards on 11 carries.
 Chiefs coach Andy Reid faced criticism for not relying on Hunt to protect their lead in the second half, as Hunt only carried the ball five times after halftime.

 Tennessee became the first road team to erase an 18-point deficit to win a postseason game since the 1972 playoffs.
 The loss was Kansas City's sixth consecutive home playoff loss, extending a league record.